-Since March 2002, I have been taking a photograph and posting it to my website, The Daily Post, each day.
+From 2002 until 2018, I took a daily photograph and posted it to my website, The Daily Post.
 After each day’s posting I send a link to a list of subscribers.
 Visitors to the site can access that day’s photograph, click back through all the daily pages, or see any month since it began arranged in a “calendar” format.
 The index page displays the most recent seven postings at the top of text explaining the work.
 Each of these page types is displayed here to give a sense of what it is like to navigate the site.
 When I exhibit the Daily Post photographs, I print them out as large-scale grids.

 When I take notice of the world am I always filtering it according to a set of internal demands?
 Or, can I maintain a openness to receive and transcribe coincidences the world might offer up?
 And what role does the camera and its own set of demands (frame, focus, length of exposure, sensitivity to light) play in all this?